hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 Next, we begin to create the domain models: `Post`.

-## Modeling the Blog application
+## Modeling the blog application

-As planned in [Overview](overview.md), there are some domain objects should be created.
+As planned in [Overview](overview.md), there are some domain objects should be created for this blog sample application.

 A `Post` model to store the blog entries posted by users.
 A `Comment` model to store the comments on a certain post.
 A `User` model to store users will user this blog application.

-Every domain object should be identified, JPA entity satisfy the requirement, an Entity has an `@Id` field as identifier.
+Every domain object should be identified.
+JPA entities satisfy this requirement.
+Every JPA entity has an `@Id` field as identifier.

-A simple `Post` entity can desianted as.
+A simple `Post` entity can be designated as the following.
+Besides id, it includes a `title` field , a `content` field, and `createdDate` timestamp, etc.

 	@Entity
 	@Table(name = "posts")